-Urban resilience is a complex area but the potential to make a difference is huge and there are many partners who can share the load - working collaboratively lets you see the whole picture and avoids duplication.
-Be experimental, try a different way of working.
-How do you currently work with partners?
-Look at the program tools and resources and think about how you can expand upon these networks.
-References and more information Tools City Wide Assessment for Urban Community Resilience toolkit Building Coalitions for Urban Resilience Toolkit Co-designing Solutions for Urban Resilience Toolkit Tips - Investigate and try to work with pre-existing disaster management/resilience initiatives - Consistent and open communications with coalition partners - make sure everyone has a common understanding about expectations, responsibilities, boundaries - Make it relevant for the local context - communicate at the right level and avoid too much resilience jargon - Red Cross is the convenor, not the leader - find ways to spread responsibilities - Formalize coalition arrangements between partners and local Government authorities, but work together to develop the approach first - Beware of over-assessing and underdelivering in communities - talk with partners about how tangible actions can be delivered (e.g. incorporated into their planning and funding cycle) - Focus on making the coalition sustainable long term - if you have initial program funding then figure out how this collaborative work can continue after funding finishes - Fund and plan for a longer program timeframe to realize the intended benefits
+- Investigate and try to work with pre-existing disaster management/resilience initiatives. - Consistent and open communications with coalition partners make sure everyone has a common understanding about expectations, responsibilities, and boundaries. - Make it relevant for the local context communicate at the right level and avoid too much technical jargon. - The National Society is a convenor, not the leader find ways to spread responsibilities. - Formalize coalition arrangements between partners and local Government authorities, but work together to develop the approach first. - Beware of over-assessing and under-delivering in communities - talk with partners about how tangible actions can be delivered (e.g. incorporated into their planning and funding cycle). - Focus on making the coalition sustainable long term - if there is initial program funding then figure out how this collaborative work can continue after funding finishes. - Explore funding and plan accordindly for a longer program timeframe to realize the intended benefits.